adns44/ovh-eco-autoorder/README.md

 > This feature is very very experimental.
 Use it on your own risk!!!

 > This feature fetches the EU API catalog.
 In the future it will be compatible with CA and US.

+> This feature consumes a high amount of data.
+Use it on your own risk!

 You can Instruct the API to look the server catalog and fetch the data from it when available.
 This feature helps you if you want to grab a server which shown on availability API but not available on the catalog yet.
 For example KS-LE-2 appeared in October as 25skle02 with low stock in rbx.
 If you set it you can order it after OVH fills it up into the cart.